aleksandromilenkov/kubernetes-microservice-app/README.md

 # Kubernetes Microservices Demo

-A simple microservices application demonstrating Kubernetes deployment, service discovery, and ingress routing using a task management system.
+A simple microservices application demonstrating Kubernetes deployment, service discovery, ingress routing, and CI/CD using GitHub Actions, Helm, and **Argo CD GitOps**.

-And also CI/CD with Github Actions and Helm
+The project includes a task management system with three backend microservices and a React frontend.

+---

 ## 📋 Project Overview

-This project consists of three microservices (auth, users, tasks) and a React frontend, all deployed on Kubernetes using Minikube.
-The application allows users to create and view tasks, with authentication handled by a separate auth service.
+This project consists of three microservices (`auth`, `users`, `tasks`) and a React frontend, all deployed on Kubernetes.
+The application allows users to create and view tasks, with authentication handled by the `auth` service.

+All deployments are managed via **Helm charts**, and continuous delivery to Kubernetes is automated through **Argo CD GitOps**.

 ## 🏗️ Architecture